Penn State Dickinson Law: History

-The Law School offers J.D. and LL.M. degrees in law and hosts visiting scholars.
-The Law School was opened by Judge John Reed in 1834 as the law department of Dickinson College, named for Founding Father John Dickinson.
+The law school was opened by John Reed in 1834 as the law department of Dickinson College, named for Founding Father John Dickinson.
 It received an independent charter in 1890 and ended all affiliation with the college in 1917.

-In 2000, Penn State and The Dickinson School of Law completed a merger that began in 1997.
+In 2000, Penn State and the Dickinson School of Law completed a merger that had begun in 1997.
 From 2006 until 2014, Penn State's Dickinson School of Law operated as a single law school with two campuses – one in Carlisle, Pennsylvania and one in University Park, Pennsylvania.
-In the summer of 2014, Penn State received approval from the ABA to operate the two campuses as two distinct law schools (now known as Penn State Law and Dickinson Law), both of which share the history and achievement of The Dickinson School of Law.
+In the summer of 2014, Penn State received approval from the ABA to operate the two campuses as two distinct law schools (now known as Penn State Law and Dickinson Law), both of which share the history and achievement of the Dickinson School of Law.

 In November 2022, Penn State President Neeli Bendapudi announced a task force to implement the recommendation that the two schools be merged into a single entity, with the primary location to be at the Carlisle campus.
+The two law schools reunified during the 2024–2025 academic year.
+As of 2026, Penn State has one law school but two distinct campuses: Carlisle and University Park.

+In May 2026, the Washington Free Beacon published internal audio recordings from Penn State Dickinson Law's mandatory first-year course, "Race and the Equal Protection of the Laws."
+The requirement led to public debate following the withdrawal of David Blackman, a Texas State Guard veteran and student who resigned from the program rather than complete the mandatory course requirements, characterizing it as a form of compelled speech.
+Following the public disclosure of the curriculum, federal civil rights complaints were filed by outside watchdog groups with the U.S. Departments of Education and Justice, alleging violations of Titles VI and VII of the Civil Rights Act of 1964.

 Lewis Katz Hall

 Lewis Katz Hall is named in honor of philanthropist and businessman Lewis Katz for his $15 million gift to the Law School as the principal donor to the construction and renovation project that began in January 2008.
-Completed in January 2010, the transition marked the end of a two-year, $52 million construction project which included the addition of the elegant, new Lewis Katz Hall which leverages advanced high-definition, digital audiovisual telecommunications systems to connect Dickinson Law to not only Penn State's University Park campus but to locations around the world.
+Completed in January 2010, the transition marked the end of a two-year, $52 million construction project which included the addition of the new Lewis Katz Hall which leverages advanced high-definition, digital audiovisual telecommunications systems to connect Dickinson Law to not only Penn State's University Park campus but to locations around the world.

 The project included an extensive renovation of historic Trickett Hall, the Law School's home since 1918, which houses the Law School's library, named in honor of H. Laddie Montague, Jr., a prominent Philadelphia lawyer and trial attorney who has committed $4 million to the school.
 As a design companion to Penn State Law's Lewis Katz Building, Dickinson Law's Lewis Katz Hall was renovated and rebuilt to comply with LEED Silver standards.
 The facilities feature classrooms, a courtroom/auditorium, an exterior courtyard, and a vegetated green roof.